-Merlan (1995:165) suggests 'dimensions of human suffering' are overlooked by Sansom's analysis of Aboriginal drinking behaviour, including 'shortened lives, ill-health, the takeover of bodily praxis, the routinisation of drunken violence and the linked abdications of responsibility'.
+Merlan (1995:165) suggests 'dimensions of human suffering' are overlooked by Sansom's analysis of Aboriginal drinking behaviour, including 'shortened lives, ill-health, the take-over of bodily praxis, the routinisation of drunken violence and the linked abdications of responsibility'.
 Others, like Room (1984), Brady (1991:188), Gibson (1991:187), Bolger (1991:51) and Hazelhurst (1996) are similarly critical of anthropological explanations for drinking behaviour.
 However, Brady (1991:193) acknowledges Sansom's work as a corrective to ethnocentric and moralistic descriptions of culture loss amongst Aboriginal drinkers.
-According to Brady (1991:190), the analysis of Aborigines and alcohol by Sansom (1980a) is 'a welcome change from the entirely problem-oriented approach of many earlier writers'.
-Similarly, Saggers and Gray (1998:79) defend Sansom on the grounds that the objective of his study was not the problems caused by alcohol.
-Sansom (1977, 1980a) and others 'act as a refutation of the view that indigenous people misuse alcohol because they had, or developed, no mechanisms to control its use' (Saggers and Gray 1998:79).
+According to Brady (1991:190), the analysis of Aborigines and alcohol by Sansom (1980a) is 'a welcome change from the entirely problemoriented approach of many earlier writers'.
+Similarly, Saggers and Gray (1998:79) defend Sansom (1977, 1980a) and others 'act as a refutation of the view that indigenous people misuse alcohol because they had, or developed, no mechanisms to control its use' (Saggers and Gray 1998:79).

-4.13 Did the mob at Knuckeys Lagoon use the 'skin system' of social categories?
+1.13 Did the mob at Knuckeys Lagoon use the 'skin system' of social categories?

-In his address to the Fremantle forum in 1998, Sansom (1998) made admissions that on his return to Darwin in 1988 with his 'new and pregnant wife' and step-son (see Sansom

-1995:294), he had to learn the 'skin system' of the Darwin hinterland through his wife who was quickly given a skin name by Sansom's interlocutors.
-Sansom (1998) admitted his return as a married man with a child 'invoked a different kind of system' at Knuckeys Lagoon.^{xxxvi} During his fieldwork he had mixed freely as 'one of the blokes' and was apparently unaware of underlying systems.
+In his address to the Fremantle forum in 1998, Sansom (1998) made admissions that on his return to Darwin in 1988 with his 'new and pregnant wife' and step-son (see Sansom 1995:294), he had to learn the 'skin system' of the Darwin hinterland through his wife who was quickly given a skin name by Sansom's interlocutors.
+Sansom (1998) admitted his return as a married man with a child 'invoked a different kind of system' at Knuckeys Lagoon.xxxvi During his fieldwork he had mixed freely as 'one of the blokes' and was apparently unaware of underlying systems.
 He now believes he was kept out of the social category subsection system deliberately in 1974-76 because the chain of implications and obligations associated with being categorised would have hindered his usefulness to his Aboriginal interlocutors.
 For example, certain people would not be able to ride with him in his vehicle (Sansom 1998).